 Autoresponder: A computer program that automatically responds with a prewritten message to anyone who sends an email message to a particular email address or uses an online feedback form.

-Authentication: A term that refers to standards, such as Sender ID, SPF and DomainKeys/DKIM, that serve to identify that an email is really sent from the domain name and individual listed as the sender.
+Authentication: A term that refers to standards, such as Sender ID, SPF and DomainKeys/DKIM, that serve to identify that an email is really sent from the domain name and individually listed as the sender.
 Authentication standards are used to fight spam and spoofing.

 Blacklist: A list containing email addresses or IP addresses of suspected spammers.
 Blacklists are sometimes used to reject incoming mail at the server level before the email reaches the recipient.